cv-library/cv-library.github.io/_posts/2014-07-30-hello-world.md

 ---
+author: Tim Retout
 layout: post
 title:  Hello, World!
-author: tim
 ---
 CV-Library is an awesome place to work, and we in the technical team want to share a bit more of what we do with the world.